Why is resilience important?

 The History of The Resilience Project

-On April 2, 2016, we presented "Stanford, I Screwed Up" to and overflow audience of ~800 undergraduates, graduate students, alumni, faculty, staff, and community members.
+On April 2, 2016, we presented "Stanford, I Screwed Up" to an overflow audience of ~800 undergraduates, graduate students, alumni, faculty, staff, and community members.
 We expanded our resources beyond the website to include dorm-based workshops, special-focus programs such as"Failure in the Arts," and "Making Major Decisions: How Failure Can Help you Choose a Major".

 The Resilience Project Director, Adina Glickman, and Abigail Lipson, Director of Harvard’s Success/Failure project, found The Resilience Consortium, an online compilation of research, tools, and various linked resources.
 11 Ivy League institutions sign on as charter members.

 Also in 2014 we were formed a Faculty Advisory Group, welcoming Prof. Geoff Cohen, Prof. Carol Dweck, Dr. Ira Friedman, Rabbi Patricia Karlin-Neumann, Prof. Jelena Obradović, Dr. Denise Clark Pope, and Prof. Gred Walton, who offer guidance and feedback, helping set priorities as we move forward.

 With support from the Office of the Vice Provost for Student Affairs, The Resilience Project consults with Health Promotion Services’ I-Thrive program to support efforts to develop a peer-led course on student resilience.